 There’s also the option of accessing Foxtel Play – an internet television service that avoids all the wires and doesn’t require consumers to sign lengthy contracts.
 Since it’s a web-based platform, it’s possible to stream it directly from your laptop.
 Packages start at $25/month with a two-week free trial and the Foxtel Go app included.

 In this article, we’ll take you through a step-by-step process of how to access Foxtel from anywhere in the world with a VPN.
-It’s a great option if you’re traveling but still want to access local content like Aussie Rules Football or The Real Housewives of Melbourne.
+It’s a great option if you’re traveling but still want to access local streaming content like Aussie Rules Football or The Real Housewives of Melbourne.

 Things are fine as long as you try to log in to Foxtel via a location in Australia.
 But residents traveling abroad will face issues because there are protocols in place to restrict internet access from outside down under.

 You might get an error message like this:

 “Sorry for the inconvenience.
 Access to My Account is not currently available outside Australia”

 The best way to solve this problem is by using a Virtual Private Network (VPN).
 A VPN is an excellent tool to maintain privacy and security online – it works by encrypting all the internet traffic to and from your device and tunneling it via a remote server.
 Users can choose from IP addresses spread across the world, thereby bypassing restrictions on content such as Netflix, Hulu, BBC iPlayer, and Australian TV.

 What’s the best VPN for Foxtel?